opea-project/GenAIExamples/RerankFinetuning/docker_compose/intel/hpu/gaudi/README.md

-# Deploy Instruction Tuning Service on Gaudi
+# Deploy Rerank Model Finetuning Service on Gaudi

-This document outlines the deployment process for a Instruction Tuning Service utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice on Intel Gaudi server.
+This document outlines the deployment process for a rerank model finetuning service utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice on Intel Xeon server.
 The steps include Docker image creation, container deployment.
 We will publish the Docker images to Docker Hub, it will simplify the deployment process for this service.

 ## 🚀 Build Docker Images